 Michael joined Watsi on January 5th, 2015.
-Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,500 miles to support Robert, a matatu driver from Kenya, to fund hip fracture surgery to return to work.
+Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,300 miles to support Thidar, a hardworking mother from Burma, to undergo surgery to treat an infection.

 Robert is a matatu, or public transportation, driver and the father of two children aged 16 and 7 years.
 He recently separated from his wife, so Robert currently lives alone in their home in Magina, Kenya.
 On the June 26th, Robert was injured in a road accident and sustained twin fractures on his thigh and leg.
 Robert is now unable to walk on his own.
 Fortunately, our partner surgeons can help.
 On June 30th, Robert is scheduled to undergo a fracture repair procedure, called an open reduction and internal fixation, to help him walk again.
 Now, our medical partner, African Mission Healthcare Foundation (AMH), is requesting $672 to fund this procedure.
 Robert is anxious to return to work, "My legs are my source of livelihood.
 I need this surgery to be able to get back on my feet and fend for myself and my kids.”